ramirezlab/PILE/2. De datos a gráficas: Propiedades drug-likeness y similitud química con python/readme.md

 # P2 - PART TWO: DataFrames and data visualization

-Welcome to part two of CHEMO, here you will find the fundamentals of the manipulation of advanced data structures with Pandas, it is focused on the use of the `numpy` and `pandas` libraries as well as cleaning and filtering data, in addition the database ChEMBL will be used to acquire bioactive compounds.
+Welcome to part two of PILE, here you will find the fundamentals of the manipulation of advanced data structures with Pandas, it is focused on the use of the `numpy` and `pandas` libraries as well as cleaning and filtering data, in addition the database ChEMBL will be used to acquire bioactive compounds.
 On the other hand, you will have a first approach to data visualization with the `matplotlib` and `seaborn` libraries.
 You will apply this knowledge to acquire bioactive compounds against glycogen synthase kinase-3 beta from the ChEMBL database, manipulate the data set and use functions to calculate the chemical properties of Lipinski's rule and plot these properties on different types of graphs.
 In addition, it will realize a molecular filtering with ADME properties and 'lead-likeness' similarity criteria and finally a ligand-based detection will be carried out according to compound similarity and compound grouping.

 ## Content